 - 1 cup fresh or frozen peas

-- 2 tsp. garlic powder
+- 2 teaspoons garlic powder

-- 1 Tbsp fresh thyme (or 1 tsp dried)
+- 1 tablespoon fresh thyme (or 1 teaspoon dried)

-- 2 tsp fresh rosemary (or ½ tsp dried)
+- 2 teaspoons fresh rosemary (or 1/2 teaspoon dried)

 - 1 bay leaf

-- To make in your instant pot: Drizzle olive oil in the bowl of your instant pot and turn on the sauté function.
+- Drizzle olive oil in the bowl of your instant pot and turn on the sauté function.
 Wait until it’s nice and heated then add meat, browning on all sides.